National Museum in Kraków

 Established in 1879, the National Museum is made up of several buildings that house both permanent and temporary exhibits.

-Housed in an imposing contemporary building founded in 1934, the main branch (Gmach Glowny) of the National Museum in Kraków (Muzeum Narodowe w Krakowie) features an extensive twentieth century Polish art collection.
-It includes numerous paintings and sculptures by the most-renowned Polish artists such as Stanisław Wyspaiński and Włodzimierz Tetmajer.
-It also houses a large collection of Polish weaponry and decorative arts and crafts.
+Housed in an imposing contemporary building founded in 1934, the main branch (Gmach Glowny) of the National Museum in Kraków (Muzeum Narodowe w Krakowie) features an extensive twentieth-century Polish art collection.
+It includes numerous paintings and sculptures by the most renowned Polish artists, such as Stanisław Wyspaiński and Włodzimierz Tetmajer.
+It also houses an extensive collection of Polish weaponry and decorative arts and crafts.

 The National Museum of Poland has other independent departments in the city.
 The most-visited are Jan Matejko House, the Czartoryski Museum or the Nineteenth Century Polish Art Gallery.